unsw-restech/unsw-restech.github.io/source/faq.rst

 If you are regularly wanting to run large parallel jobs (16+ cores per job) on Katana you should consider speaking to :ref:`help_and_support` so that they are aware of your jobs.
 They may be able to provide you additional assistance on resource usage for parallel jobs.

-Why does my SSH connection periodically dsconnect?
+Why does my SSH connection periodically disconnect?
 ==================================================

 With all networks there is a limit to how long a connection between two computers will stay open if no data is travelling between them.
 Look to set your ServerAliveInterval or Keep Alive interval to 60 in your secure shell software (putty, ssh).